advil64/voyage-into-the-unknown/readme.md

 ![Plot](graphs/question_4.png)

 As we can see, there's a clear and steep decline of the solvability of the gridworld once we increase $p_0$ to $0.4$.
-Therefore our hypothesis has been tested and true; solvability does indeed fall steeply once you reach a threshold probability of $p_0=0.4$ when solvability decreases to $0.04$ according to our testing.
+Therefore our hypothesis has been tested and true; solvability does indeed decline as density increases.
+Based off our graph, we can estimate our threshold probability to be around $p_0=0.35$, where solvability seems to decrease to $0.3$ according to our graph.

 We do believe that A* is the best search algorithm to test for solvability here as it is guaranteed to find a path in any solvable gridworld due to it's path planning and heuristics methodologies.
 Therefore if A* did not succeed, it means that the gridworld was not a solvable one which is what we are trying to measure.